Beginner

 3. PUT DATA - Debug output with variable names

-4. PUT STRING - Exact output
+4. PUT STRING - Output to a string variable

 This flexibility was revolutionary in 1964.